 Beginning in December 2019 and continuing through 2020, the SDRS Board of Trustees engaged in a contingency planning exercise.
 The Board focused on planning for future periods of economic uncertainty.
 As a result, the Board has adopted A System Guide to Planning for the Unexpected which was developed to be used as a starting point for discussions if economic conditions prevent SDRS from reaching its Funding Policy Objectives and statutory funding requirements.
-The threat of a recession necessitates a re-evaluation of the guide by the Board in 2023.
+The threat of a recession necessitates a re-evaluation of the guide which was begun by the Board in 2023 and is expected to be completed during 2024.